healthchecks/healthchecks/templates/docs/configuring_notifications.md

 SITE_NAME sends monthly email reports at the start of each month.
-Use them to make sure all checks have their expected state and nothing has fallen "through the cracks".
+Use them to make sure all checks have their expected state and nothing has "fallen through the cracks".

 A monthly report shows checks from all projects you have access to.
 For each check it lists:

 * check's current status
-* the number of downtimes for two previous months
+* the number of downtimes by month, for the two previous months
-* the downtime duration for two previous months
+* the total downtime duration by month, for the two previous months

 ![Example monthly report](IMG_URL/monthly_report.png)